 - 1. Approved addition of one or more grades to a high-quality public charter school.
 This grade expansion will equal at least 10% of existing enrollment or will equal the number of additional seats approved by the authorizer, whichever is lower. - 2.
-For schools, not adding grades, eligible growth will equal an increase in enrollment of at least 10% of current enrollment, or will equal the approved growth in seats in existing grades, whichever is lower.
+For schools with a modified charter amendment, eligible growth will equal an increase in enrollment of at least 10% of current enrollment or will equal the approved growth in seats in existing grades in the school's approved charter amendment resolution, whichever is lower.

 Expansion schools are eligible for a maximum award of \$1,469,250 (inclusive of both escalators).
 GSCT anticipates expansion grants to run for one year (12 months), while recognizing that charter schools may request a grant for a longer or shorter period, depending on their budget proposal.
-Budget requests for expansion schools will be analyzed by the GSCT team and a final budget period approved after careful consideration of the applicant's proposal and availability of grant funding.

-Replication Schools: The term "replicate" from ESEA §4310 (9) when used with respect to a high-quality charter school, means to open a new charter school, or a new campus of a high-quality charter school, based on the educational model of an existing high-quality charter school, under an existing charter or an additional charter, if permitted or required by State law.
+Replication Schools: The term "replicate" from ESEA §4310 (9) (Page 267 / 449) when used with respect to a high-quality charter school, means to open a new charter school, or a new campus of a high-quality charter school, based on the educational model of an existing high-quality charter school, under an existing charter or an additional charter, if permitted or required by State law.

 GSCT anticipates replication grants to run for two years (24 months), while recognizing that charter schools may request a grant for a longer or shorter period.
 Schools applying for replication grants may choose to include a planning period (not to exceed 18 months), followed by up to an additional 18 month time period for execution.
 The planning period is meant to allow subgrantees 18 months of funding for planning activities for the successful opening of a new charter school.
 Please refer to the Allowable Cost Guide for a description of costs allowed in the planning and implementation periods.